-If you’re like most sane humans, the first question you have about water and freezing damage is whether your small business insurance policy covers it.
+If you’re like most people, the first question you have about water and freezing damage is whether your small business insurance policy covers it.
 Unfortunately, the answer to that question, as it is to so many questions about insurance, is “it depends.”

 That’s partly because water and freezing damage can encompass a lot of different things, including…

-And it can come from a lot of different sources: pipe bursts, rain storms, sewer backups, hurricanes, river overflows, and more.
-Most Commercial Property Insurance policies exclude coverage for certain types of water damage, and exclusions are often based on the type of incident that caused the damage.
-For example, a standard Property policy may cover damage from burst pipes but not from sewer backup, flooding, or rainwater.
+And it can come from a lot of different sources: burst pipes, rain storms, sewer backups, hurricanes, river overflows, and more.
+Most commercial property insurance policies exclude coverage for certain types of water damage, and exclusions are often based on the type of incident that caused the damage.
+For example, a standard property policy may cover damage from burst pipes but not from sewer backup, flooding, or rainwater.